ingoboerner/stable-dracor/README.md

 ### Docker in Docker (dind)
 Use the Docker compose file `compose.yml` to start a Docker container (`docker compose up`) with Docker daemon and Jupyter lab pre-installed as a sand-boxed environment to build stableDracor instances.
-To get into the container use `docker exec -it dracor-builder /bin/sh`.
+To get into the container use `docker exec -it dracor-sandbox /bin/sh`.
 Jupyter lab is available at http://localhost:8888

 ## See also